raspberrypilearning/brain-game/en/step_3.md

 --- hints ---
 --- hint ---
+Create a `variable`{:class="blockdata"} called time which begins at 30 seconds and counts down to 0 seconds.
+To do this, subtract 1 from the timer every 1 second, and repeat this until the timer equals 0.
 --- /hint ---
 --- hint ---
 Here are the blocks you will need:

 ```blocks
 repeat

 end

 wait (1) secs